Contents

 - "80:80"

-Setting NTFY_AUTH_DEFAULT_ACCESS: deny-all is the important bit for a private instance — it flips the server from “anyone can read and write any topic” to “nobody can, until you grant them.”
-You then create users and hand out access with the ntfy user and ntfy access commands, so your alerts topic is genuinely yours.
+Setting NTFY_AUTH_DEFAULT_ACCESS: deny-all is the single most important line for a private instance.
+It flips the server from its permissive default — anyone can read and write any topic — to “nobody can, until you explicitly grant them.”
+You then create users and hand out per-topic access with the ntfy user add and ntfy access commands, so your alerts topic is genuinely, cryptographically yours rather than obscure-name-yours.
+Put a real reverse proxy with TLS in front of it in production; the bare 80:80 above is fine on a trusted LAN but you don’t want unauthenticated alerts crossing the open internet in cleartext.

 Advertisement